cowboyai/cim-start/doc/Domain.md

 We have absolutely magical technology available to us, but if we cannot relate that back to a single business purpose, then we are lost.

 This is why we focus on the business model and generate or commission software from that, rather than shopping for software and then modeling our business process around that.
-We collect these into Domain Artifacts that allow us to recreate everything in the Domain from a sequence of Events and a set of Configurations.
+We collect these into Domain Artifacts that allow us to recreate everything in the Domain from a set of Configurations and a sequence of Events.

 [Inventory](./Inventory.md)